nachetecanon/docker-java-reduced/README.md

 It's also recommended if this image is to be used as a base image for other docker projects, to make some cleanup after

- building, removing dependencies loaded from ${HOME}/.m2/repository
+ building, removing dependencies loaded from ${HOME}/.m2/repository along with the maven installation ${M2_HOME}.

+# Size

+The size of the built image is about 379M.